inbravo/travel/june-2019/README.md

 ##  Sonamarg
 *	Ride to Sonamarg, was trouble-sum, owing to my motorcycle but the entire route was scenic
-*	Sonamarg is the best part of entire Kashmir valley so far, so many movies are filmed here
+*	Sonamarg is the best part of entire Kashmir valley so far, entire valley is flocked by tourists

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/DSC_0366.JPG)